 Arthropathies (rheumatic polyarthritis, polymyalgia), polychondritis, or systemic sclerosis may develop in patients with hematologic cancers such as myelodysplasia or chronic myelomonocytic leukemia or with cancers of the colon, pancreas, or prostate.
-Systemic sclerosis or SLE may also develop in patients with lung and gynecologic cancers.
+Systemic sclerosis or systemic lupus erythematosus may also develop in patients with lung and gynecologic cancers.

 Hypertrophic osteoarthropathy is prominent with certain lung cancers and manifests as painful swelling of the joints (knees, ankles, wrists, elbows, metacarpophalangeal joints) with effusion and sometimes fingertip clubbing.

 Secondary amyloidosis may occur with myeloma, lymphomas, or renal cell carcinomas.

-Dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more and, to a lesser degree, polymyositis are thought to be more common in patients with cancer, especially in those > 50 yr.
+Dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more and, to a lesser degree, polymyositis are thought to be more common in patients with cancer, especially in those > 50 years.
 Typically, proximal muscle weakness is progressive with pathologically demonstrable muscle inflammation and necrosis.
 A dusky, erythematous butterfly rash with a heliotrope hue may develop on the cheeks with periorbital edema.
 Corticosteroids may be helpful.